ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/icepak/create_power_map.rst

-Create Power Map
+Create power map
 ==============

-You can import a csv file containing sources layout and power dissipation information in to Icepak.
+You can import a CSV file containing sources layout and power dissipation information in to Icepak.

 You can access the extension from the icon created on the **Automation** tab using the Extension Manager.